Obama White House

-The archive aims to provide the general public with long-term access to high-fidelity records of the social media content generated by the Obama White House administration, regardless of changes that may occur on the original social networking platforms over time.
+The archive aims to provide the general public with long-term access to high-fidelity records of the social media content generated by the Obama White House administration, like the Obama Twitter archive, regardless of changes that may occur on the original social networking platforms over time.

-ArchiveSocial works with hundreds of government agencies and private companies to capture and archive information shared on social media.
+ArchiveSocial works with thousands of government agencies and private companies to capture and archive information shared on social media.
 Our product helps public and private agencies comply with open records laws and similar regulatory guidelines.
 By connecting directly to the social networks, ArchiveSocial ensures complete, authentic, and in-context records of social media communications.

-ArchiveSocial is proud to be working with President Obama’s digital transition team to capture the social media records of our first social media president and to make them available to the public.
+ArchiveSocial is proud to be working with President Obama’s digital transition team to capture the White House social media records of our first social media president and to make them available to the public.
 To read the full story of why we are working with the White House on this project and how it fulfills our mission to “Empower and Protect Open Dialogue,” visit our blog.

 The Freedom of Information Act (FOIA) requires that records of federal government actions and communications be retained and made available to the public by request.
 The language of FOIA was written to be inclusive and future-proof, and covers all records “regardless of form or format,” which includes social media.
 Every state has some version of this law that applies to state and local records, and which is written with the same inclusive language.
 To see which public records laws apply in your state, go here.